bartgora/RPNLibrary/README.md

 ===
 Couple years ago I read Joshua Bloch's "Java.
 Effective Programming".
 I wanted to practice what I've learned.
-I didn't want to create another CRUD like application, so I found that Dijkstra's algorithm would be good to learn.
+I didn't want to create another CRUD like application, so I found that Dijkstra's algorithm would be good to learn design patterns, and effective programming.
 First version's were available on Sourceforge.
 Couple years later I manage to publish my library on maven cetral repo.
 Over the years I built a small ecosystem around this library.
-Feel free to check my other projects, that use this one.
+Feel free to check my other projects that use this one.

 Available functions: